 everybody has 4 parathyroid glands, we could potentially get tumors in all four glands.
 This is almost impossible, however.
-It is usually just one, with hyperparathyroidism have just one or two parathyroid tumors.
-In January, 2010 we published that we operated on and cured for hyperparathyroidism.
-In 2012 we published another article on 16,500 patients in the Journal of the
+It is usually just one or with hyperparathyroidism have just one or two parathyroid tumors.
+In January, 2010 we published that we operated on and cured for hyperparathyroidism to show average published another article on 16,500 patients in the Journal of the